OrlaBr/triflake-studios/README.md

  - A pop up modal to encourage people to create a user account
  - A pop up message when people have sent a message via the contact form
  - Development of a blog to include articles, tutorials and more
- - Instagram api with rolling images in footer, better social connection.
+ - Instagram application with rolling images in footer, better social connection.

  ***

 ## Credits
 All text by author: Orla Breslin.
 All graphics and images photos copyright from TriFlake Studio.
 All icons copyright free from https://fontawesome.com/.

 ***
 ## Acknowledgements